arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     PCM stream.
 Values set by this control type are saved in the BlueALSA persistent state files, and so are remembered and automatically applied each time the PCM is used.

+    The reconfigurability control is called "A2DP Reconfig" and is for A2DP PCMs only.
+Normally its value is "yes" and this permits BlueALSA to modify the rate and channels count used by the Bluetooth transport to match the application stream if possible.
+When set to "no" then the transport rate and channels are not changed, so that any necessary conversions must be done in software by the ALSA PCM plugin.

     The read-only battery level indicator will be shown only if the device supports battery level reporting.